niv7488/WebServices-Ex1/README.md

 Root index - This is basically the welcome page - http://webservices-ex1.herokuapp.com/

-There are 3 function :
+There are 3 functions :

 1) Get all Excellence student index - getAllEcxellenceStudents this function returned value is an array of JSONs with the details of students that have a grade above 90.